Austudy Payment

 Like most Australian Government Department of Human Services (Australia) payments, administered under the Centrelink master program, Austudy Payment is subject to a personal and/or partner income and assets test.

 From 1 April 2010, eligible higher education Austudy Payment recipients, became eligible for a Student Start-Up Scholarship for each semester of higher education study, at an approved higher education institution in Australia.
 This scholarship has not been made available to students studying Vocational Education or Secondary School level courses.

+Austudy recipients

+The number of Austudy payment recipients has varied since the introduction of the payment in 1998.
+Overall, the total number of Austudy payment recipients halved between the introduction of the payment in 1999 and the most recent reported figures in 2024.